With Covid it is a sobering thought that there is no country anywhere in the world that is fully in control.

 Covid may lurk on surfaces on tables, menus, petrol pumps, door handles and goods in shops.
 Everyday items that we touch and handle through our fingertips may be the very thing that the Covid-person coughed on.
 We can’t know for sure.

 Track and trace apps tell us about physical contact with a Covid-person, but not what they touch.

 Before all this, a chain of contact was of no real concern and ‘human touch‘ was something positive and good.

 Through lockdown, people met socially on doorsteps, at the garden gate, across the fence.
 Happy to have a cup of tea either side of the window/porch/door; because we can be together, yet apart.

 We know that truly vulnerable people need physical contact.
-We need, and we want to be able to be with them totally, physically and mentally, in order to support them properly.
-It is very hard not to be there for them in real life, and to remain so distant.
-It seems so cold, and unnatural.
+We want to be able to be with them totally, physically and mentally, in order to support them properly.
+It is hard not to be there for them and to remain so distant – it’s so cold, and unnatural.

 More than six months in, we are back to a level of semi-contact and a new, very structured normality.
-Everywhere, we see this as a new ‘code of conduct’ and a wall of space between people.
+We see this as a new ‘code of conduct’ between people.

-TV dramas and soaps easily fall into a Covid timeframe.
-It looks very strange to see actors standing so close together (pre-Covid).
+We can easily put TV dramas and soaps into a Covid timeframe.
+(Pre-Covid) it looks very strange to see actors standing so close together.
 But it looks even more odd to see them stand so far apart (post-Covid).

 We are supposed to believe this is a ‘couple’ who live together – but they never touch and never sit close.
 It is a romantically charged scene, and yet they talk to each other from across the ‘room.’